Chicken Fried Steak is made with a seasoned buttermilk crust topped with an easy, perfect milk gravy ready in less than 45 minutes!

 And no there’s no chicken in the dish.
 It’s meant to mimic the idea of the coating of fried chicken.
 There’s actually a new trend going around for chicken fried chicken too where chicken thighs are pounded thin and cooked in the same way.

-Chicken Fried Steak is the fifth most popular order in diners for breakfast (pancakes are the most popular) and now we’re going to make them at home to save you a ton of money.
+Chicken Fried Steak is the fifth most popular order in diners for breakfast (pancakes are the most popular) and now you’re going to make them at home to save a ton of money.

 The classic cut of beef in chicken fried steak is cube steak.
 The cube steak is pounded thin to tenderize the beef because the cut is tougher than most steaks.